CollinTheDev/cc-attach/README.md

 - Download the Latest Version
 - Rename the folder to `cc-attach`
 - Drag Into your `resources` Folder
-- Put "ensure cc-attach" in your server.cfg
+- Put `ensure cc-attach` in your server.cfg

 ## Configuration